 It should be noted that there was no evidence of shell cracking during verification testing, conducted by Dorel, in any forward-facing modes or with any smaller, lighter test dummy in other rear-facing mode testing.

 This crack exposes sharp edges which could cause injuries to a child occupant or caregiver.
 The Motor Vehicle Restraint Systems and Booster Seats Safety Regulations do not allow restraint systems and booster seats to have exposed sharp edges and/or protruding surfaces following a dynamic compliance test.

 In the event of a severe collision, the overall structure of the restraint system could be affected which may cause part of the seat back to exceed the maximum allowable recline angle.
 This could result in the potential of causing excessive impact forces to be transferred to the child.
 For the Enspira 65 only, it is also possible that should the shell crack, sharp plastic edges could be exposed which may injure a child occupant or a parent/caregiver handling the child occupant or the restraint itself.
 It is important to note that this issue has not been observed in any forward-facing testing, nor has it been observed when using smaller, lighter test dummies in rear-facing mode testing.

 Transport Canada and Dorel Distribution Canada have actively investigated the non-compliance.
 The company will notify all registered users, and those who have contacted Dorel indicating that they possess an affected unit, with an Owner Notification Letter.
-This letter will contain instructions on how to obtain a free shell repair kit by contacting Dorel’s dedicated toll free telephone number, dedicated email address or fax number.
+This letter will contain instructions on how to obtain a free shell repair kit by contacting Dorel’s dedicated toll free telephone number and email address

 The repair kit consists of a shell assembly with instructions available in French and English on how to replace the shell.
 French and English “how to” replace the shell videos will be placed on Dorel’s website for further clarity.